Dr Alexis Megann

 I am an ocean modeller with a particular interest in the role of the ocean in climate variability and climate change.

-I am an active contributor to the Joint Ocean Modelling Project (JOMP), which is developing, jointly between NERC and the Met Office, the ocean component of the next-generation Earth System Model for the IPCC Sixth Assessment Report (AR6) and the associated Coupled Model intercomparison Preject CMIP6.
-The first deliverable of this project was the GO5.0 ocean configuration (Megann et al., 2014), which has a ¼° global resolution, allowing the model to represent ocean eddies, and this is used in the current GC1 and GC2 climate models.
-The next deliverable will be the GO6.0 configuration, aimed at AR6: this will include a representation of icebergs, and a grid that is extended southwards to allow it to model the Antarctic ice sheets and their interactions with the ocean.
+I am an active contributor to the Joint Ocean Modelling Project (JOMP), which is developing, jointly between NERC and the Met Office, the ocean component of the next-generation Earth System Model for the IPCC Sixth Assessment Report (AR6) and the associated Coupled Model intercomparison Project (CMIP6).
+The first deliverable of this project was the GO5.0 ocean configuration (Megann et al., 2014), with a ¼° global resolution, allowing the model to represent ocean eddies, and this is used in the current GC1 and GC2 climate models.
+The most recent deliverable is GO6, which is the ocean component of the GC3.1 coupled climate model (Williams et al, 2018) and the new UK Earth System Model, both aimed directly at AR6: GO6 includes a representation of icebergs, and a grid that is extended southwards to allow it to model the Antarctic ice sheets and their interactions with the ocean.
+Development of the next generation, GO8, is ongoing, and this will include several model improvement including interactive marine ice shelves as well as new features to reduce numerical mixing.
+I am leading WP3.2, which is concerned with the model physics improvements.

 I created the CHIME coupled climate model (Megann et al, 2010), using the HYCOM hybrid-coordinate isopycnic ocean coupled to the atmosphere component of the HadCM3 climate model.
 Isopycnic-coordinate ocean models, using layers of constant density, have the potential for much reduced numerical mixing compared with the default model type, which is based on constant depth levels.
 This project showed that the isopycnic ocean in CHIME had a much more realistic representation of climatically important water masses such as North Atlantic Deep Water, Subantarctic Mode Water and Antarctic Intermediate Water than the HadCM3 model, identical to CHIME apart from its depth-coordinate ocean component.
 CHIME also simulated the overflow of Arctic water over the sills between Greenland and Scotland into the North Atlantic without the unphysical convection and excessive entrainment of the overflow waters seen in HadCM3 and similar models.